khalidbelk/awesome-backend/README.md

 - [NodeJS](https://github.com/nodejs/node) : a cross-platform, open-source JavaScript runtime environment.
 - [Microsoft ASP.NET Core](https://github.com/dotnet/aspnetcore) : a cross-platform .NET framework for building modern cloud-based web applications on Windows, Mac, or Linux.
 - [Rails](https://rubyonrails.org/) : a server-side web application framework written in Ruby.
+- [Spring Boot](https://github.com/spring-projects/spring-boot) : a tool that makes developing web applications and microservices with Java Spring Framework faster and easier.
 - [Django](https://www.djangoproject.com/) : a high-level Python web framework that encourages rapid development and clean, pragmatic design.
 - [Phoenix](https://www.phoenixframework.org/) : a web framework for the Elixir programming language that gives you peace of mind from development to production.
 - [Shuttle](https://github.com/shuttle-hq/shuttle) : fastest way to build & ship a backend without writing any infrastructure files in Rust.